ytthuan/LeoSQLServerRServices/RetailForecasting/README.md

 ![Input Data Schema][1]

-For a full description of the template, please refer to the [template](https://gallery.cortanaintelligence.com/Experiment/Retail-Forecasting-Step-1-of-6-data-preprocessing-5) in Cortana Analytics gallery.

 In this template with SQL Server ML Services, we show two version of implementation:

 - **Model Development with Microsoft ML Server in R IDE**.
 Run the code in R IDE (e.g., RStudio, R Tools for Visual Studio) with data in SQL Server, and execute the computation in SQL Server.